ahmadashi/Temperature_Conversion/README.md

 * handle the errors coming back from end point and display to the user in friendly way

 To DO for back end:
+* create new class library but the conversion logic inside it
+* create new unit test project for the conversion logic , and validate the input types , and output types
-* create new secured web API and put  business calculation on it.
+* create new secured web API and call the conversion logic .
 * make sure from the precision is good enough and it is compatible with the UI
 * add more and more unit tests
+* improve the error handeling
 * add comments to the code
 * clean the code